Subscription vs Membership: Which Model Fits Your Business?

 Memberships compound in value.
 A martial arts student who has been training for two years has invested hundreds of hours, built relationships, earned rank, and developed an identity around their practice.
 The longer they stay, the harder it is to leave — not because of a contract, but because of what they’ve built.

 This is the membership advantage that most business owners underestimate.
-Your longest-tenured members are your most valuable — not just because of lifetime revenue, but because they become your best referral source and the backbone of your community.
+Your longest-tenured members are your most valuable, both for lifetime revenue and because they become your best referral source and the backbone of your community.

 Advantages and Disadvantages of Memberships and Subscriptions